anthonyzhub/Random-Access-File/README.md

 Hi,

-This academic project was assigned to me as a Sophmore a few years ago, when I was enrolled in a course called Object Oriented Programming.
+This academic project was assigned to me as a Sophomore a few years ago, when I was enrolled in a course called Object Oriented Programming.
 This C++ program demonstrates my ability to read and write a random access file on a computer.
 Below, I have listed the requirements that were needed to complete the assignment.
 Please, feel free to use this as a reference.

 # Requirements
 1. Write a program using a class that has data members `ID number, Name, Salary, Year_Hired`.